webnard/hummedia-client/README.md

 The virtual machine will run on IP 192.168.99.99.
 This can be changed in the Vagrantfile if necessary.

-You can access the website at (https://zelda.byu.edu)[https://zelda.byu.edu].
+You can access the website at [https://milo.byu.edu](https://milo.byu.edu).
 While the Vagrant box is running, your hosts file will be updated to point to the virtual machine.
 Suspend the virtual machine to remove the changes to the hosts file.

-Configure the website by editing `app/CONFIG.js`.
+Configure the website by editing `app/CONFIG.js` and `api/flask/hummedia/config.py`

 Adding Plugins
 -----------------------